NathaliaBarreiros/CuraAI/README.md

 ---

-In summary: **CuraAI = privacy-first telehealth intake agent, combining TEEs, FHE, Filecoin, Lisk, and rapid v0 frontend into a single demo-ready flow.**
+In summary: **CuraAI = privacy-first telehealth intake agent, combining TEEs, FHE, v0 frontend, and a live PubMed-powered AI voice agent into a secure, demo-ready flow.**